Smatek1001/AI_DnD/01_Current_Session_Context.md

 * The primary focus will likely be the examination of the acquired magical items and the parchment, leading to decisions on how to proceed with the new information.
 * Meeting Finch will be an important interaction for Day 6.
 * The repercussions of the Blackwood heist may begin to manifest.
+* Remind Steve/Vaelin to look into getting a lead-lined box for loot.